 The way Goodstein tells it, Mattie’s one weakness was a charming ‘Confederate terrorist’ named

 Cortez ‘Cort’ Thompson.
 In typical old west style, once Silks discovered the ‘other woman,’ who was another Denver madam named Katie Fulton, the two engaged in a well-publicized shoot out to settle the score.

 The women missed each other but Thompson, standing nearby, was shot in the neck.
 He lived.

 A political group known as the Goo-goos (for Good Government) succeeded in outlawing prostitution in Denver in 1912 and sent the women out to the Adam’s County Fairgrounds where they were treated for venereal diseases and taught how to be ‘good wives.’
 The program was short-lived.

 The wild west ambience really ended in Denver after prohibition was instated in 1916, four years before the rest of the country.
 The legislation was put through due to the effort of the Women’s Christian Temperance Union, the Klux Klux Klan (which, at the time, had a very large presence in Denver) and a group known as the Anti-Saloon League.

 If you ever feel as icy chill while hanging out at the modern day Mattie’s House of Mirrors, Goodstein says that would be the spirit of Ella Wellington, a later madam of the establishment.

 Phil Goodstein’s Books & Tours

-Goodstein’s tours contain a combination of information on Denver’s colorful political past and interesting tidbits on the city’s history.
+Goodstein’s tours contain a combination of information on Denver’s colorful political past and interesting tidbits on the city’s wild west history.

-Goodstein is a Denver native and the author of many books (affiliate links) including:
+Goodstein is a Denver native and the author of many books that are collectors items (affiliate links) including:

 • The Seamy Side of Denver, on which his LoDo tour is based.

 Goodstein’s volume Denver from the Bottom Up: A People’s History of Early Colorado, provides an in-depth investigation into oddities such as why a notable ‘sports town’ such as Denver rejected the 1976 Olympics and a critical review of the enthusiastic development in the Platte River flood plane.